infor-design/enterprise-wc/doc/CONTRIBUTING.md

 Feature requests are welcome.
 Before you submit one be sure to have:

 1. Does your idea fit within the general scope of the project?
 Would it be better served as an app/plugin/extension?
-1. Would anyone else but you want this feature?
+1. Could this feature be adopted and used by other Infor teams?
 1. Remember, it's up to you to make a strong case to convince the merits of this feature.

 ## Submitting Pull Requests